Hypergiant

 A hypergiant (luminosity class 0, Ia-0 or Ia^{+}) is a very rare type of star that has an extremely high luminosity, mass, size and mass loss because of its extreme stellar winds.
 The term hypergiant is defined as luminosity class 0 (zero) in the MKK system.
 However, this is rarely seen in literature or in published spectral classifications, except for specific well-defined groups such as the yellow hypergiants, RSG (red supergiants), or blue B(e) supergiants with emission spectra.
 More commonly, hypergiants are classed as Ia-0 or Ia^{+}, but red supergiants are rarely assigned these spectral classifications.
-Astronomers are interested in these stars because they relate to understanding stellar evolution, especially star formation, stability, and their expected demise as supernovae.
-Notable examples of hypergiants include the Pistol Star, a blue hypergiant located close to the Galactic Center and one of the most luminous stars known; Rho Cassiopeiae, a yellow hypergiant that is one of the brightest to the naked eye; and Mu Cephei (Herschel's "Garnet Star"), one of the largest and brightest stars known.
+Astronomers are interested in these stars because they relate to understanding stellar evolution, especially star formation, stability, and their expected demise as supernovae or hypernovae (For hypergiants 30-40 solar masses).
+Notable examples of hypergiants include the Pistol Star, a blue hypergiant located close to the Galactic Center and one of the most luminous stars known; Rho Cassiopeiae, a yellow hypergiant that is one of the brightest to the naked eye; and Mu Cephei (Garnet Star), one of the largest and brightest stars known.